Every April is Switcheroo Month at The Cultural Gutter. This month Comics Editor Carol writes about Horizon Zero Dawn.

 In a way, Horizon Zero Dawn reminds me of when I played God Of War.
 I always appreciated that God Of War was honest about who its protagonist Kratos was and what he would do to save his world.
 He is brutally focused on his task.
 It was honest about who, really, so many role-playing game heroes often are.
 Designated heroes kill and loot a lot.
 Kratos and Aloy may be at opposite ends of any chosen hero continuum, but Horizon Zero Dawn is equally clear about who Aloy is.
 She makes different choices, but in both games, you play as the character and your choices exist only among things that character might do or say.
 The decisions you make are in context of character.
 In God Of War, you make the choices Kratos would make, terrible as they are.
 In Horizon Zero Dawn, you make the choices Aloy would.
 Aloy is going to save the world as best she can and she is going to help everyone she can—even people no one else would help.
 And unlike so many games, where I played to see what would happen next—or ride a dragon or craft some sweet armor—I was there with her.
 I cared about her quest.
 And I agreed with her choices.

 While Horizon Zero Dawn has so few things that bother me in other games, what it does have stick out more.
-Maybe it’s just that I expect more from it.
+Maybe it’s just that I expect more from a game I love.
 The Nora and later the Carja are not current traditional or Indigenous people, but there are influences on outfits, armor, design and lifestyle.
 The trailers have rubbed me wrong in their embrace of exotifying stereotypes about Indigenous people.
+I could do without the word, “braves.”
 And I’m uncomfortable with the portrayal of Banuk shamanism and certain condescending attitudes towards it in the Frozen Wilds expansion, which features pretty prominently in some of the Horizon Zero Dawn trailers.
-I imagine other people will have different lines.* It would have been nice if in setting their game in a future American West, the Amsterdam-based Guerilla Games had done a little more outreach and research.
+I imagine other people will have different lines.
+It would have been nice if in setting their game in a future American West, the Amsterdam-based Guerilla Games had done a little more outreach and research.

 But it is nice to have a game where so much is good—especially in terms of presenting cultures–that I can say, “This could be better and more carefully thought out,” rather than just fatalistically accepting that Tolkien’s use of “race” has infected nearly every fantasy story and role playing game and unfortunately links culture to biology.
-And that some players like the “realistic” experience of racism and misogyny.
+And that some players expect “realistic” experiences of prejudice and discrimination.
 Horizon Zero Dawn has a slightly more sophisticated sense of culture and its effects and, for the most part, delinks biology, ethnicity and culture.
-Sure, in another game the Oseram would be “dwarves” but generally Aloy encounters people inflected by their culture but still individuals.
+Sure, in another game the Oseram would be “dwarves,” but generally Aloy encounters people inflected by their culture but still individuals.

 As a player, you do decide which armor or weapon you would like to use; how you want to modify it or your weapons; whether to sneak past a herd of machines or enemies or to engage; whether to buy materials to improve your kit or scavenge or hunt what you need.
 Yes, you can avoid hunting bunnies.
 Do you prefer to be cautious in your fights and take enemies out one by one, turn machines against each other?
 Do you like just running in and hitting things?
 You can.
 You can do any of these things.
 But if you do take on someone’s quest or decide to rescue people from bandits or clear out compounds, you’re doing it to help free captives and help the people being harassed and killed by bandits or machines.
 As the game progressed I avoided destroying machines if I could.
 They were less my enemy than particular human interests.